I hope that

 for an individual's records.
 Also, as new information is gathered, it will

-compact disc).
+be added to the online inde .
 A small number of individuals are now linked into families

 and can be viewed on pedigree charts.
 Family group records and pedigree